 To break ties, NWGolfGuys uses the Card Match system to determine the winner on the basis of the best score for the last nine holes.
 If the tying players have the same score for the last nine, determine the winner on the basis of the last six holes, last three holes and finally the 18th hole.
 During a shotgun start, the “last nine holes, last six holes, etc.” is considered to be holes 10-18, 13-18, etc. In the event that a tie still cannot be broken, the pot for the tied positions will be split evenly.

-In a Team Event, handicap bullets are distributed throughout your 18 Holes, and should be taken as they fall.
-For example, if you are a 20 Handicap, you would receive one stroke on every hole, with two additional stroke the the #1 and #2 Handicapped Holes.
-The better of the two players score minus their handicaps is your team score.
+In a Team Event, handicapped strokes are distributed throughout your 18 Holes and should be taken as they fall.
+For example, if you are a 20 Handicap, you would receive one stroke on every hole with two additional stroke on the #1 and #2 Handicapped Holes.
+The better of the two players score minus their handicaps is your net team score.

-For the sake of Pace of Play in team scoring events, players may pick up their ball when they hit their maximum ESC score if their teammate has already holed out with a better score.
-If a player picks up his/her ball prior to their teammate holing out, the teammates final score will apply whether they exceed the other players maximum ESC score or not.
+For the sake of Pace of Play in team scoring events, players may pick up their ball when they hit Net Double Bogey if their teammate has already holed out with a better score.
+If a player picks up his/her ball prior to their teammate holing out, the teammates final score will apply whether they exceed Net Double Bogey or not.